-The financial statements have been prepared in accordance with FRS 102 ("the Financial Reporting Standard applicable in the UK and Republic of Ireland" issued by the Financial Reporting Council), with the Statement of Recommended Practice "Financial Statements of Investment Trust Companies and Venture Capital Trusts" issued by the Association of Investment Companies in October 2019 and the Companies Act 2006.
+The financial statements have been prepared in accordance with FRS 102 ("the Financial Reporting Standard applicable in the UK and Republic of Ireland") issued by the Financial Reporting Council, with the Statement of Recommended Practice "Financial Statements of Investment Trust Companies and Venture Capital Trusts" issued by the Association of Investment Companies in April 2021 and the Companies Act 2006.
 The financial statements have been prepared on the historical cost basis except for the modification to a fair value basis for certain financial instruments as specified in the accounting policies below.

 They have also been prepared on the assumption that approval as an investment trust will continue to be granted.
-As required by its Articles of Association, the Company will put forward a vote for its continuation at the Annual General Meeting held on 22 March 2022.
+As required by its Articles of Association, the Company's continuation vote was passed at the AGM in 2022 and will next put forward a vote for its continuation at the AGM in 2025.